Communications Office: Stephen Mease

 BURLINGTON, VT - Vermont's Teacher Apprenticeship Program (TAP) is joining Champlain College's Online and Continuing Education Division this summer.

-"In joining Champlain College," states Scott Mosher, director of the TAP program, "our goal is to expand within Vermont and eventually other states.
+"In joining Champlain College," states Scott Mosher, former director of the TAP program, "our goal is to expand within Vermont and eventually other states.
 Delivering our seminars and workshops in Champlain's online course system will certainly play a large role in our national growth."
 Mosher notes that the program's tuition of $10,900 is a large part of the appeal of the program, as is the fact that the apprenticeship is completed in eight months.

 The Teacher Apprenticeship Program was created in 2002 by the Chittenden Central Supervisory Union.
 Through TAP, adults with a bachelor's degree and significant work experience complete an eight-month apprenticeship to earn their teaching license.
 Over the past decade, 200 TAP trained graduates have been working in Vermont schools and more than 20 have been teaching in other parts of the United States or overseas.